nemmusu/gpt-api/README.md

 ## Usage <a name="usage"></a>

 ### Configuration File <a name="configuration-file"></a>
 The `config.ini` file is used to configure various aspects of the chat bot.
-Here is an example of how it could be configured:
+Here's an example of how it could be configured:

 ```ini
 [OPENAI]